marcellodash/SprintLayout6-Macros/README.md

 # Sprint Layout 6 Macros

 This repository contains my collection of macros for Sprint Layout 6.
-Some of them are made by me, some of them are just macros I needed and found on the internet.
 All macros made by me are free for personal and commercial use.

-Since Sprint Layout macros are somewhat hard to find, I dared to include macros that are not mine in this repository as well.
-If you notice your macro and you don't want it to be published here, let me know and I'll remove it.

 # How to install?

-1. Download contents of this repository as a .zip file
+1. Download contents of this repository as a .zip file or clone this repository.
-2. Copy folder "NET"
+2. Copy folder "NET".
-3. Navigate to "C:\Users\Public\Public Documents\Layout60\MAKROS"
+3. Navigate to "C:\Users\Public\Public Documents\Layout60\MAKROS".
-4. Paste "NET" folder in there
+4. Paste "NET" folder in there.
+5. New macros will load the next time you open Sprint Layout 6.
+If you have Sprint Layout 6 opened and want to use new macros right away, remember to exit Sprint Layout and then run it again.